alexseitsinger/react-ssr-frontend/README.md

 ## Modules

--   createCompose - (args: components) - Creates the function that returns the composed app tree to be rendered.
+-   createCompose - (args: App) - Creates the function that returns the composed app to be rendered with store and history.

 -   createRender - (args: compose, configureStore, handler) - Creates the render function used to render the app server-side.